muhdibee/myreads/README.md

 # MyReads Project

-This app helps you categorise your books in shelfs which are 1.
-Currently reading  2.
-Want to read  3.
-Read.
-It also allows your search a book using some specific terms, to add either of your shelfs.
+This app helps you categorize your books into shelfs/categories namely: Currently reading, Want to read and Read.
+It also allows you to add a book to your shelf by searching using the book title or the author.

 To see the app in action: